lordsarcastic/drive-pictures-to-s3/README.md

 - Comprehensive error handling and detailed logging using `loguru`
 - Environment-based configuration
 - Modular and maintainable code structure
-- Docker support for easy deployment and execution
+- Docker support for easy deployment and execution (Note: Currently limited due to OAuth flow)

 ## Prerequisites

-- Python 3.8 or higher (for local development)
+- Python 3.12 or higher (for local development)
-- Docker (for running with Docker)
+- Docker (for running with Docker, but see limitations below)
 - Google Cloud project with Drive API enabled
-- Google service account with access to the target Drive folder
+- Google OAuth 2.0 credentials (not a service account)
 - AWS account with S3 access
 - AWS credentials with appropriate permissions